EthanHolleman/E.coli-Simulator/README.md

 ### Middle

   Once you have created a probability matrix and calculated the overall base composition you can then run a simulation.
 The intial matrix used to start the chain is determined by the base composition calculated in the previous step.
-A current issue is that the matrix probabilities are the total count of a given two letter word divided by the total words counted.
+ NOTE, a current issue is the matrix probabilities are the total count of a given two letter word divided by the total words counted.
 This is incorrect and should be instead the total count of a two letter word divided by the row total for the word's first letter.
 This correction is coming soon.

 ### End
   The sequences from all simulations can then be saved in a txt or fasta file.
 A R script that preforms basic analysis on the results will be coming soon.